-Housed in the Department of Computer Science, Science Informatics is an interdisciplinary program supported by the departments of Biology, Chemistry, Computer Science and Mathematical Sciences.
-The program will train students in the problem-solving techniques used to handle very large datasets, like ones seen in Bioinformatics and Cheminformatics.
+Housed in the Department of Computer Science, Science Informatics is an interdisciplinary program linking computer science concepts to the data intensive realms of subjects based in the Biology, Chemistry and Mathematical Sciences departments.
+The program will train students in the problem-solving techniques used to handle very large datasets, like ones seen in Bioinformatics, Cheminformatics and Geoinformatics.
 Students will then hone and apply those techniques by fulfilling the research requirement.

-Hands-on research experience is a key feature of the Science Informatics program.
-In pursuing this major, you will have a research externship and a capstone experience where each student develops a research problem, with faculty guidance, and implements a solution.
-Both are a part of your undergraduate training.
-In addition, as a student in the College of Science and Mathematics, you will have many additional opportunities to pursue independant scientific research with faculty members.
+As a student in the College of Science and Mathematics, you will have many additional opportunities to pursue independant scientific research with faculty members.
 The first step is to find out what faculty members are doing in the research areas that are most exciting to you!
-Visit the following to find out about faculty research in the department associated with that course track you choose:
+Find out about faculty research interests in the department associated with your course track:

-Science Informatics is increasingly changing the way technology-based and data-intensive companies organize their research-and-development activities!
+Science Informatics is an evolving practice changing the way technology-based and data-intensive companies organize their research-and-development activities!